This article outlines some potential issues when setting up Nuke's Frame Server on external machines, and how you can begin troubleshooting them.

 Q100459: Ports used by the Nuke Frame Server

-Both the host and slave machine can access all necessary files and folders
+Both the main workstation and render machines can access all necessary files and folders

-1) Ensure that both the host and slave machines have sufficient read/write permissions and are able access all project relevant files and folders.
+1) Ensure that both the main workstation and render machines have sufficient read/write permissions and are able access all project relevant files and folders.

-2) If you are not using any path substitutions on the host and slave machines, make sure any shared network locations are mapped to the same drive letters.
+2) If you are not using any path substitutions on the main workstation and render machines, make sure any shared network locations are mapped to the same drive letters.

 3) If you are using path substitutions, then they may not be substituted correctly during command line rendering or Python Terminal mode.
 You can find instructions for how to set up paths substitutions in command line in the following article: